vitessio/website/content/zh/docs/13.0/reference/messaging.md

   # required columns
-  id bigint NOT NULL COMMENT 'often an event id, can also be auto-increment or a sequence', priority tinyint NOT NULL DEFAULT '50' COMMENT 'lower number priorities process first', epoch bigint NOT NULL DEFAULT '0' COMMENT 'Vitess increments this each time it sends a message, and is used for incremental backoff doubling', time_next bigint DEFAULT 0 COMMENT 'the earliest time the message will be sent in epoch nanoseconds.
+  id bigint NOT NULL COMMENT 'often an event id, can also be auto-increment or a sequence', priority tinyint NOT NULL DEFAULT '50' COMMENT 'lower number priorities process first', epoch bigint NOT NULL DEFAULT '0' COMMENT 'Vitess increments this each time it sends the message, and is used for incremental backoff doubling', time_next bigint DEFAULT 0 COMMENT 'the earliest time the message will be sent in epoch nanoseconds.
 Must be null if time_acked is set', time_acked bigint DEFAULT NULL COMMENT 'the time the message was acked in epoch nanoseconds.
 Must be null if time_next is set',

   # add as many custom fields here as required
   # optional - these are suggestions
-  tenant_id bigint,
-  message json,
+  tenant_id bigint COMMENT 'offers a nice way to segment your messages', message json,

   # required indexes